fengalin/media-toc/README.md

 # Media-TOC
-Media-TOC is an application to build a table of contents from of a media file or to split a media file into chapters.
+Media-TOC is an application to build a table of contents from a media file or to split a media file into chapters.

 **Important**: Media-TOC is in an early stage of development.
 Don't expect